 Lise Keiter, department head

-Sharon Barnes, Elise Blake, Elizabeth Brightbill, Beth Cantrell, Pamela Fox, Luis Gonzalez, Leah Hill, Lacey Johnson, Eloise Kornicke, Elizabeth Roberts, Humberto Sales, David Tate
+Sharon Barnes, Elise Blake, Elizabeth Cantrell, Pamela Fox, Luis Gonzalez, Lacey Johnson, Eloise Kornicke, Anne Wick Manes, Linell Gray Moss, Erin Murphy, Elizabeth Roberts, David Tate

 The music department offers a major and a minor, as well as introductory courses and electives for more casual music enthusiasts.
 In all its offerings, the department is committed to the exploration of music within the context of the liberal arts.
 Vocal, keyboard, and selected instrumental instruction is available to all students at beginning, intermediate, and advanced levels.
 The Mary Baldwin College Choir has an active schedule and is open to all students by audition, as are other vocal and instrumental ensembles.